NOAA-PSL/score-db/README.md

 accessible via either a direct library call or via a command line call with a yaml file or a python dictionary as the only accepted arguments.

+## Input values
+Every action made through the API requires a name and method.
+Valid methods are GET or PUT.
+The name must be a registered value in the db_request_regsitry.
+Currently valid registry options are:
+'region' : 'Add or get regions'
+'experiment' : 'Add, get, or update experiment registration data' 'expt_metrics' : 'Add or update experiment metrics data' 'metric_types' : 'Add, get, or update metric types' 'harvest_innov_stats' : 'Gather and store innovationo statistics from diagnostics files' 'plot_innov_stats' : 'Plot innovation statistics' 'file_types' : 'Add, get, or update file types' 'storage_locations' : 'Add, get, or update storage locations' 'expt_file_counts' : 'Add or get experiment file counts' 'harvest_metrics' : 'Harvest and store metrics'

+Example request dictionaries for each registry option are provided in the index.

+### Examples
 #### How to Register an Experiment
 This API helps the user register an experiment's meta data into the score-db `experiments` table.